troperville

 Video Games

-• Call of Duty 4 features a level called "No Fighting in the War Room."
-However, lots of fighting does happen in the titular war room later on.
-The title of the level itself is a nod to the quote from Dr. Stranglove.
+• Call of Duty 4 features a level called "No Fighting in the War Room," where lots of fighting takes place.

-• Evil Genius has a control room, which looks like war room and acts like one.
+• Evil Genius has a control room, which looks and acts like a war room.
 Except you dispatch mooks instead of conquering territories.
 It also has Inner Sanctum with Type 2 conference table.

 • Maleficent and her Disney villain allies had a war room in their HQ in Hollow Bastion.
 There they kept a close eye on Sora through a hologram, while thinking out strategies on how to find the Princessess of Hearts or how to conquer the worlds around the universe.
 The fighting in the war room happens when Sora, Donald, Goofy and their new ally Beast took down Maleficent.

-• The Organization XIII has their own war room in Castle That Never Was, which is complete white with white, extremely tall chairs standing beside each other as in a circle.
-There they sit on those chairs and discuss their plans, figuring out new plans or comment on the several setbacks Sora pulls on them.
+• The Organization XIII has their own war room in Castle That Never Was, which is completely white with extremely tall chairs standing in a circle.
+There they discuss their plans, figuring out their next move or commenting on the several setbacks Sora inflicts on them.

 • Merlin's house is basically the Hollow Bastion Restoration Committee's war room.
-There they also discuss strategies on how to combat the MCP, the Heartless and the Nobodies, on how to rebuild Hollow Bastion to its former glory and they share information with Sora, Donald and Goofy from there.
-It's also there Cid control Hollow Bastion's defence system called Claymores.
+There they also discuss strategies on how to combat the MCP, the Heartless and the Nobodies and on how to rebuild Hollow Bastion to its former glory.
+They share information with Sora, Donald and Goofy from there.
+It's also from there Cid that control Hollow Bastion's defence system called Claymores.

 • In the Knights of the Old Republic series, the central compartment of the Ebon Hawk serves as this.